Xomega-Net/Xomega.Docs/docs/framework/services/security.md

 ```

 :::note
-Using `ErrorType.Security` will result in the HTTP status code 403 (Forbidden), when the service is called via REST API.
+Using `ErrorType.Security` will result in the HTTP status code 403 (Forbidden) when the service is called via REST API.
 :::

-You can use as generic or as specific error message as your security requirements allow.
+You can use as generic or as specific an error message as your security requirements allow.
 In the example above we used an error code as a resource key for a generic message, following the [message localization](errors#messageCodes) best practices.

 :::tip
 Alternatively, you can throw a custom exception instead, e.g. `SecurityCheckException`, and implement a [custom error parser](errors#errorParser), which would add a security message to the error list for this exception.
 This will allow you to output a more detailed message in a test environment, and a generic message in the production environment.